CodeOp-tech/fs34-group-A/README.md

 - Sending notifications directly to the user, without using the email function;
 - Adding a payment method for a subscription plan to access unique features;
 - Create your own game avatar/emoji;
-- Social media platform, where the user can: add friends and leave comments on group sessions.
+- Social media platform, where the user can: add friends and leave comments on group sessions.❤ ️
 _This is a group project that was created at [CodeOp](http://codeop.tech), a full stack development bootcamp in Barcelona, Spain._